Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 The Wacom Intuos comes with the Wacom’s latest stylus.
 The stylus has 4096 levels of pressure sensitivity and two buttons on the side for shortcuts.
 The rear end of the stylus opens to reveal three extra pen nibs stored inside them.

 All the Xp Pen stylus has a pressure sensitivity of 8192 levels of pressure sensitivity.
-The Deco 02 stylus has an eraser at the back whereas Deco Pro (Amazon) is the only tablet that comes with tilt support.
+The Deco 02 stylus has an eraser at the back whereas Deco Pro (Amazon) and Deco 01 are the only tablets that comes with tilt support.

 Graphics tablets are being used for a long time and over the years they have gotten so good that it is difficult to find bad tablets.